List of Underworld characters: Quint Lane

 Quint Lane is the son of Dr. Jacob Lane, who is as corrupt as his father.
-After the public discovers him as a Lycan, his father helps to fake his death in order to continue his experiments upon him.
-He metamorphoses into a larger, fearsome and powerful Lycan, has the ability to rapidly heal, is seemingly immune to silver, and is sometimes called a "super-lycan".
-He is killed by Selene who stuffs a silver nitrate grenade into an open wound on his abdomen, which quickly heals, preventing him from removing the grenade before it explodes; revealing his so-called "immunity to silver" to be actually only skin-deep, and his vital organs to be very much still vulnerable.
+After the public discovers him as a Lycan, his father helps to fake his death in order to continue his experiments on him.
+He metamorphoses into a larger, fearsome, and powerful Lycan, has the ability to rapidly heal, is seemingly immune to silver, and is sometimes called a "Super-Lycan".
+He is killed by Selene, who stuffs a silver nitrate grenade into an open wound on his abdomen, which quickly heals, preventing him from removing the grenade before it explodes; revealing his so-called "immunity to silver" to be actually only skin-deep, and his vital organs to be very much still vulnerable.
 He is portrayed by Kris Holden-Ried.